 Deborah Kerr (in her first film since 1969’s The Arrangement) is a widow who, returning to England from Assam, tends an Eastern garden planted by her late husband.

-Locations had been scouted from Kew Gardens in Richmond, southwest London, d up to the west coast of Scotland (where semi-tropical plants flourish in the warm Gulf Stream) when the film company found an ideal two-acre exotic wild garden, dating from 1910, which had been laid out, just as in the story, by a returnee from India.
+Locations had been scouted from Kew Gardens in Richmond, southwest London, d up to the west coast of Scotland (where semi-tropical plants flourish in the warm Gulf Stream, as you’ll know if you've seen The Wicker Man) when the film company found an ideal two-acre exotic wild garden, dating from 1910, which had been laid out, just as in the story, by a returnee from India.

 Priors Mesne, overlooking the Severn Estuary near Aylburton, four miles south of Lydney in the Forest of Dean, appeared as the subject of the 1899 book A Gloucestershire Wild Garden and so impressed writer Elizabeth Bond as a girl that it inspired her to write The Assam Garden.